spectrocloud/librarium/packages/docs/content/04-clusters/2-brownfield-clusters.md

 # Overview

 Existing Kubernetes clusters that were not deployed by Spectro Cloud can be imported into the Spectro Cloud platform for visibility, management and additional capabilities such as application lifecycle management.
-Spectro Cloud allows import and management of Kubernetes clusters on various public, private, and bare-metal environments, such as:
+Spectro Cloud allows import and management of Kubernetes clusters on various public, private, and bare-metal environments.

- * Public cloud managed services (Amazon EKS, Google GKE, Azure EKS)
+Spectro Cloud also supports Generic cluster import, where the users import their existing clusters to Spectro Cloud irrespective of the cloud service provider.
+If the cloud type of the existing cluster is not supported by Spectro Cloud, then those clusters could be imported as Generic Clusters.
+The name generic implies our support will be extended to the generic operations on the cluster.
+The generic operations include scans, backups Etc which are not specific to the cloud infrastructure.
+For Generic imported cluster, the user will not be able to add cloud-specific Addon profiles rather he can add profiles of cloud type which is supported for all.

+ * In addition to Spectro Cloud Generic cluster import, we suppots public cloud managed services  such as:
+	* Amazon EKS
+	* Google GKE
+	* Azure AKS
+	* VMware
+	* Openshift
  * Clusters provisioned through other management platforms (Rancher, CCP, etc.)
  * Clusters provisioned using orchestration tools (Kubeadm, kops, etc.)

 # Import